Choosing Background Music – Why It Matters

 Simple background music is good for informationally dense content because music with driving tempos and lots of changes distract the viewer from the more important information.
 Music for more intentional and emotional pieces can drive the pace, impact the transitions, and evoke a feeling from the viewer.
 Music has as much power as the visuals when thought of in a meaningful way.

-A murky subject is using music that is licensed.
+A murky subject is using background music that is licensed.

 “As long as we credit the artist, we can use it.”

 “We are a non-profit organization we can use this song.”